Road Transport Operations France

 Toll Bridges and Tunnels

 There are several road tunnels and bridges in France.
-The most formidable barrier to negotiate however, the Alps, are home to two of the most famous tunnels in Europe, the Frejus and Mont Blanc Tunnels.
+The most formidable barrier to negotiate, however, is the Alps, which are home to two of the most famous tunnels in Europe, the Frejus and Mont Blanc Tunnels.

 I